 In first-century Judea, there was a great deal of disdain between Jews and Samaritans.
 Centuries earlier, when the capital of the northern kingdom of Israel was at Samaria, the Assyrians invaded the northern kingdom and thousands of Israelite captives were carried away into Assyria.
-Afterwards, foreigners (who were gentiles) were sent to settle in the land and maintain oversight of the area around Samaria.
+Afterwards, “gentile” foreigners were sent to settle in the land and maintain oversight of the area around Samaria.

 There were then intermarriages between the Israelite people who remained in the land and these gentiles.
-So, in the eyes of the Jews, the entire community (Samaritans) were considered outcasts from Israel.
+Therefore, in the eyes of the Jews, the entire community (Samaritans) were considered outcasts from Israel.

 The Jews of first-century Israel refrained from interacting or even speaking with Samaritans.
-Because of their animosity towards the Samaritans, Jews literally went out of their way to avoid contact with them.
-So much so, that when traveling between Judea and Galilee, it was customary to travel around Samaria—even though it could take two extra days of walking!
+Jews literally went out of their way to avoid contact with them.
+So much so, that when traveling between Judea and Galilee, it was customary to travel around Samaria—even though it could take two more days of walking!

 Yet, Jesus didn’t have such biases.
 “For God does not show favoritism” (Rom.
 2:11).
 The Lord sees all people as precious—worthy of giving His life so they may be saved and found righteous in Him.

 So [Jesus] left Judea and went back once more to Galilee.

 Now he had to go through Samaria.
 So he came to a town in Samaria called Sychar, near the plat of ground Jacob had given to his son Joseph.
 Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
 It was about noon.